Jessika Gotti Rocks Black Lace Bra & Leopard-Print Panties While Holding A Birthday Cake

 The model doesn’t appear to have any qualms about showcasing her perfect figure in skimpy outfits.
 She’s become known for flashing her tanned skin in her uploads.

-As previously reported by The Inquisitr, Jessika recently dropped the jaws of her followers when she posed in an attention-grabbing red velvet lingerie set.
-That post was also a hit among her adoring fans.
+As previously reported by The Inquisitr, Jessika recently grabbed her fans’ attention when she posed in a jaw-dropping red velvet lingerie set.
+That post was also a hit among her adoring audience.
 It’s racked up more than 6,100 likes and over 140 comments to date.